koad/documentation/src/blockchain/what-is-supply.md

 ## What is a circulating supply?

-Circulating supply refers to the total number of coins or tokens of a particular cryptocurrency that is available for trading in the market.
+Circulating supply refers to the total number of coins or tokens of a particular cryptocurrency that is available in the market.
 It is the amount of a cryptocurrency that is currently in circulation and available to the public.
 Circulating supply does not include coins or tokens that are locked or reserved for use by the project team, developers, or other stakeholders.
 The circulating supply of a cryptocurrency is important because it affects its market capitalization and price, as the price of a cryptocurrency is often calculated based on its circulating supply.

 ## What is a total supply?